kooroshvaziri/Berkeley_COBE/README.md

 I was awarded the official certificate and granted **UC Berkeley Haas Executive Alumnus** status as of June 2026.

+* 🚀 **Program Capstone:** Developed the business strategy and technical blueprint for **SONERAMIC**, an AI-driven spatial computing platform utilizing ultrasonic and LiDAR digital twins to disrupt acoustic calibration standards.

 ---

 ## 🏛️ Academic Pillars & Completed Programs